 Customized learning-based solutions to meet your organization’s needs

-I am honored to spend extended periods of time with instructional leaders who want to strategically create a thriving teaching-learning culture that fulfills its mission.
+I am honored to spend extended periods of time with instructional leaders who want to strategically create a thriving, teaching-learning culture that fulfills its mission.

 Every organization has different instructional needs.
-Drawing on my background and experience in teaching and learning, curriculum and instruction, social-emotional learning, neurocognitive research, professional development, and instructional leadership and coaching, I lead conversations that identify, strategize, and develop sustainable solutions for each organization to meet its instructional potential.
+Drawing from my background and experience in teaching and learning, curriculum and instruction, social-emotional learning, neurocognitive research, professional development, and instructional leadership and coaching, I lead conversations that identify, strategize, and develop sustainable solutions for each organization to meet its instructional potential.

 Kevin D. Washburn, Ed.D.

 What are a few needs Clerestory has addressed through long-term consulting projects?

 “We need to increase critical thinking in our classrooms.”

 COLLABORATIVE PROJECT • Together with key instructional leaders, we identified essential skills, mapped their development through every level (K-12), established pattern statements, tools, and objectives to create a school-wide, grade-level specific guide.
 THE RESULT • Development of a customized K-12 critical thinking program.
 TIME FRAME • 1-2 years

 Dr. Kevin Washburn and Clerestory Learning have been instrumental in developing the next level of education at North Cobb Christian School.
 Together we are educating faculty to teach students to be independent learners while fostering thinking and learning skills.
 Dr. Washburn is a talented and gifted communicator making a difference in the lives of all those he works with.
 It is a pleasure to work together to improve professional development and curriculum in our school.